mezzio/mezzio/docs/book/v2/cookbook/using-custom-view-helpers.md

-# How do you register custom view helpers when using zend-view?
+# How do you register custom view helpers when using laminas-view?

-If you've selected zend-view as your preferred template renderer, you may want to define and use custom view helpers.
+If you've selected laminas-view as your preferred template renderer, you may want to define and use custom view helpers.
 How can you use them?

-Assuming you've used the Expressive skeleton to start your application, you will already have a factory defined for `Zend\View\HelperPluginManager`, and it will be injected into the `PhpRenderer` instance used.
+Assuming you've used the Mezzio skeleton to start your application, you will already have a factory defined for `Laminas\View\HelperPluginManager`, and it will be injected into the `PhpRenderer` instance used.
 Since the `HelperPluginManager` is available, we can configure it.